Boiling your menstrual cup is important for good hygiene. How exactly do you do this? We give you the best tips & tricks.

-In addition to boiling out, it is of course important to keep your cup to take good care of.
+In addition to boiling out, it is of course important to take good care of your cup.
 Read here how to clean your menstrual cup.

 Boiling your menstrual cup: how and for how long?

 You boil your menstrual cup by putting it in a pan with boiling water to place.
-Leave the cup here 3 minutes in bubbling.
-Make sure the cup is completely submerged in water and not touching the bottom of the pan.
+Leave the cup in for 3 minutes.
+Make sure the cup is completely submerged in water and it is not touching the bottom of the pan.
 A handy trick for this is to place the cup in a whisk.